 As a real estate investor, growing a healthy, well-diversified portfolio that will provide a passive income to carry you through your retirement in style is your business.
 As an investor, selecting the best investment opportunities allows you to earn the highest returns on your investment dollar.

 Ready to become a successful real estate investor with happy tenants?
-Let us help you find the best rental properties and place the best tenants, and don’t forget to ask about our current inventory at Homesmith.
-Time is money, and at Homesmith, we save you time by handling everything in-house, tapping directly into our vast network of industry providers.
-Homesmith handles it all, from zeroing in on the investments that fulfill your goals to closing, including management repairs and exiting the investment.
-And Homesmith saves you even more because we never charge commissions or closing costs.
-Talk to the local professional home buyers at Homesmith before becoming a landlord in Ohio and Southern California.
+Let us help you find the best rental properties and place the best tenants, and don’t forget to ask about our current inventory at Homesmith Properties.
+Time is money, and at Homesmith Properties, we save you time by handling everything in-house, tapping directly into our vast network of industry providers.
+Homesmith Properties handles it all, from zeroing in on the investments that fulfill your goals to closing, including management repairs and exiting the investment.
+And Homesmith Properties saves you even more because we never charge commissions or closing costs.
+Talk to the local professional home buyers at Homesmith Properties before becoming a landlord in Ohio and California.
 We make it easy to live the dream.
-Call Homesmith at 1-855-HOMESMITH (466-3764).
+Call Homesmith Properties at 1-833-HSPROPERTIES (477-7673).